 On motion of Dr. King, these resolutions were approved.
 Mr. Edwards asked that all in favor signify by stating "aye."
 There was a resounding statement of "ayes," and no one expressed opposition.

-Mr. Edwards then referred to committee assignments that were shared with trustees in advance of this meeting and said that the chair of the Board serves as an ex officio member of all committees.
+Mr. Edwards then referred to committee assignments that were shared with trustees in advance of this meeting.